What to do

 You can use household cleaning sprays or wipes.
 Follow the instructions on your cleaning products.

-You can use disposable gloves.
+You can use disposable gloves when cleaning.
 Throw them away after you take them off.
 Wash your hands after you take off your gloves.

 Know the symptoms of COVID-19